Rede Brasil de Televisão: History

+In April 2013, Rede Brasil aired the anime Saint Seiya without holding the rights to distribute or broadcast it.
+The series was legally aired by Rede Bandeirantes, which held the distribution rights from PlayArte.
+PlayArte, the holder of the series’ broadcast rights, stated that it would take legal action against Rede Brasil.
+Rede Bandeirantes, the legal holder of the anime’s broadcast rights, did not comment on the matter.

-The first anime to air on the channel, Saint Seiya, returned to the schedule on April 2, 2013.
-The series was removed within a month, but returned in October 2016 after a legal contract with Toei Animation to broadcast the series.
+The first anime to be included in Rede Brasil’s schedule was Saint Seiya, which had previously aired on the network from September 2007 through 2010 and resumed airing on April 2, 2013.
+In less than a month, RBTV removed the anime from its schedule.
+However, three years later, the channel announced the return of Saint Seiya following a legal contract with Toei Animation.

-In June 2016, due to the fact that the station's owner, Marcos Tolentino, was a friend and partner of Celso Russomanno in the companies Paz and Bell Hel, which were being investigated in the Federal Police's Operation Ararath, a judicial intervention was decreed for the removal of the directors of the station. broadcaster.
-The ruling called for Fernando Claro Iglesias, a trustee, to take over the management of the company.
-A search and seizure of documents from the company's archives was also ordered.
-Rede Brasil de Televisão released a note clarifying that it took legal action, presenting guarantees and making payments, preventing the intervention from taking place.
-He also stated that Justice was led astray due to the allegations of the defense of Paparazzi de Comunicações, which was responsible for paying the sentence.
+In June 2016, because the station’s owner, Marcos Tolentino, was a friend and business partner of Celso Russomanno at the companies Paz and Bell Hel—which were under investigation as part of the Federal Police’s Operation Ararath—a court order was issued to remove the station’s directors.
+The order required Fernando Claro Iglesias, a court-appointed administrator, to take over management of the company.
+A search and seizure of documents from the company’s archives was also ordered.
+Rede Brasil de Televisão issued a statement clarifying that it had taken legal measures, providing guarantees and making payments, thereby preventing the intervention from taking effect.
+It also stated that the court had been misled by the allegations of the defense team for the production company Paparazzi de Comunicações, which was responsible for paying the fine.